 Attend a Carnival Glass Convention - They're a Blast!

-I would be happy to identify your Carnival Glass pattern!
+- I am happy to help identify your Carnival Glass pattern/item.
 Please send clear photos and any other comments, directly to my email at firstname.lastname@example.org.

-Check out some of my Carnival Glass & other Collectibles on eBay!
+- Check out some of my Carnival Glass & other Collectibles on eBay under my username, glassdaze65.